No. 10 Iowa beats No. 19 Northwestern 87-72 in Big Ten game - WHIZ News

 FIRST TIME FOR EVERYTHING

-This was the first matchup of ranked teams in the series.
-Iowa leads the series 120-60.
+This was the first matchup of ranked teams in the series, which Iowa leads 120-60.
 The Hawkeyes have won 12 of the last 15 in the series, including five consecutive games.

 BIG PICTURE